apache/airflow/docs/concepts.rst

     return dag

-This SubDAG can then be referenced in your main DAG file:
+This SubDag can then be referenced in your main DAG file:

 .. code:: python